Free or Reduced Rate Passes and Tax Exemptions

 Reduced Fishing/Hunting License

-The Department of Fish and Wildlife encourages all persons to experience recreation in Washington's wonderful outdoors.
-The ADA Committee is proactive and dedicated to providing persons with disabilities access to hunting, fishing and wildlife viewing opportunities.
+- The Department of Fish and Wildlife encourages all persons to experience recreation in Washington's wonderful outdoors.
 The following are eligible for a combination fishing license and/or hunting license(s).
 These licenses are issued at a discounted rate.
 See Disability Fee Schedule.